Myriopteris clevelandii: Description

 The leaf blades are oblong-lanceolate to ovate and tetrapinnate (cut into pinnae, pinnules, pinnulets, and divisions of pinnulets) at the base.
 They are typically 6 to 23 cm long and 2 to 8 cm broad.
 The rachis (leaf axis) is rounded, rather than grooved, on its upper surface, and there is no distinct joint where the pinnae attach to the rachis, the dark color of the latter continuing into the base of the costa (pinna axis).
 10 to 12 pairs of pinnae are present in Mexican specimens, somewhat more in some Californian material.
 Each pinna is equilateral in shape, and the lowest pair of pinnae is not significantly enlarged compared to the others.
 The upper surface of the costae is green along much of their length.
 The lower surface of the costae is covered in conspicuous broad scales.
 These are ovate-lanceolate to broadly deltate in shape, and deeply cordate (notched at the base to appear heart-shaped).
 They are about 1 mm long and 0.4 to 1 mm wide, overlapping, and sometimes conceal the final subdivisions of the leaf from below.
 Those closer to the base of the costa are ciliate.
 The smallest divisions of the leaf are round or slightly heart-shaped, beadlike in appearance, not exceeding 1 to 2 mm across and concave below.
 The upper surface of the leaf is glabrous (free of hairs).
 The lower surface of the leaf is covered in ciliate scales, similar to those of the costa but reduced in width so as to appear like branched hairs in some cases, more or less concealing the surface.

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling strongly back over the underside, often concealing the sori.
 The recurved edges are only a little modified in comparison to the rest of the leaf tissue.
 They are 0.05 to 0.25 mm wide, with entire margins.
-The sori contain brown spores, with 64 spores in each sporangium.
+The sori contain brown spores, with 64 spores in each sporangium, typical of sexually reproducing species within the genus.